An Efficient Heuristic for Betweenness-Ordering

 \begin{proof} The ratio of expected dependencies of node $i$ on $v$, when $v$ lies at level $l-2$, ($E[\delta_{i\bullet}(v_{l-2})]$) to when $v$ lies in level $l-1$, ($E[\delta_{i\bullet}(v_{l-1})]$) is

-In general, the ratio of the expected dependencies for two successive levels $l-k$ and $l-k+1$ can be given as equation (\ref{eq5}). \end{proof}
+In general, the ratio of the expected dependencies for two successive levels $l-k$ and $l-k+1$ can be given as Equation~\ref{eq5}. \end{proof}

-It is simple to observe that $c_{m}$ decreases continuously as $m$ increases.
-So as $v$ becomes closer to $i$, $E[\delta_{i\bullet}(v)]$ increases steeply, proportional to the average degree $\lambda$.
-Therefore, on the basis of Theorem \ref{t3}, we can assign a probability $p_{i}$ to the node $i$ as in the following theorem.\\ \begin{theorem} Suppose, we have to compute the betweenness score of node $v$.
+It is easy to observe that $c_{m}$ decreases continuously as $m$ increases.
+As $v$ becomes one level closer to $i$, the expected dependency of $i$ on $v$, $E[\delta_{i\bullet}(v)]$ increases proportional to the average degree $\lambda$.
+Therefore, on the basis of Theorem~\ref{t3}, we can assign a probability $p_{i}$ to the node $i$ defined as following.\\ \begin{definition} Suppose, we have to compute the betweenness score of node $v$.
 Then the sampling probability assigned to node $i$ is :